1700-1800 Age of Enlightenment

 Denis Diderot, Enlightenment philosopher, writer and art critic, wrote that the aim of art was "to make virtue attractive, vice odious, ridicule forceful; that is the aim of every honest man who takes up the pen, the brush or the chisel' (Essai sur la peinture).

-These new ways of thinking, combined with a financial crisis (the country was literally bankrupt) and poor harvests left many ordinary French people both angry and hungry.
+These new ways of thinking, combined with a financial crisis (the country was bankrupt) and poor harvests left many ordinary French people both angry and hungry.
 In 1789, the French Revolution began.
-In its first stage, all the revolutionaries ask for is a constitution that would limit the power of the king.
+In its initial stage, the revolutionaries asked only for a constitution that would limit the power of the king.

 Where and When